The Official Basil Pesto Recipe

 The Rise of Alternative Pesto Recipes

 Variations in the recipes of different shop-bought, basil-based pestos are just the tip of the iceberg.
-Widen your search, and you will find quite literally thousands of sauces marketed as pesto that contain all kinds of unconventional ingredients, such as beetroot, seaweed, and salami.
+Widen your search, and you will find thousands of sauces marketed as pesto that contain unconventional ingredients such as beetroot, seaweed, and salami.

 Montage showing jars of unconventional pesto sauces

-Producers of these sauces argue that imitation is the sincerest form of flattery and that it's only natural for food lovers to experiment with recipes and bring new ideas to the table.
+Producers of these sauces argue that imitation is the sincerest form of flattery and that it's only natural for food lovers to experiment with recipes and bring new ideas.
 For traditionalists, though, this form of appropriation is seen as disrespectful to Genoa's cultural heritage.

 You may assume that because Italians are so proud of their pesto, only foreign imposters would dare ride on the coattails of its reputation to produce such renegade sauces.
 Nothing could be further from the truth.
 Seggiano's pesto line-up includes aubergine, kale, and fennel.
 Sacla produces truffle, coriander, and red pepper pestos.
 Meanwhile, the world's biggest pasta producer, Barilla, uses tomato puree, sugar, and balsamic vinegar in one of their most popular pesto products.